Statement of Acknowledgement

 Outside of business hours call healthdirect on 1800 022 222.

-For further information about healthdirect, see the SA Health healthdirect page.
+For further information about healthdirect, visit the healthdirect website.

 For further information about dental emergencies, visit Emergency Dental Care.